raydenlim/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample data.
+The window size will be maximised.

-1. Saving window preferences

-    1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Students

-### Deleting a person
+#### Deleting a student

 1. Deleting a person while all persons are being shown